 The initial rollout of the Ring Stack Bundling functionality will be serviceable for retail clients using Shopify, Shopify+, or SalesForce Commerce Cloud platforms only.

 However, the team has plans to roll out the Bundling functionality to more e-commerce platforms after this initial deployment hits the market based on demand.

 When we saw just how popular virtual try-on technology was becoming, it was clear the desktop shopping experience needed to match the mobile experience.
 But creating the same Virtual Try-On experience for desktop has significant challenges due to the hardware on most computers.

-Most desktop monitors don’t have a built-in camera; and although most newer laptops do include a camera, it is not high-resolution.
+Most desktop monitors don't have a built-in camera; and while most newer laptops do include a camera, it is not high-resolution.
 In addition, the static nature on a desk proves challenging to get in the right pose (for example, holding your hand up to see a ring on your finger, which now blocks you from seeing the screen).